sayanta1999/Tic-Tac-Toe-Game-in-Python/README.md

 -> For checking purpose i have used random function in it,so in order to play in dual player mode,just uncomment tags #1 to #7 and comment #8 and #9.

 How to Run?
- -> Just run normally as any python code.
+- Just run normally as any python code.
+- Or if you have Python installed the just Double click the python file.